Promotion and Tenure Criteria

 During the winter or spring term, the candidate should provide these materials to the department/unit head:

 Curriculum vitae: A comprehensive and current curriculum vitae that includes the candidate’s current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities and accomplishments.
+The CV must distinguish between peer-reviewed and non-peer reviewed work.

 Scholarship portfolio: A comprehensive portfolio of scholarship, research and creative activity; and appropriate evidence of national or international recognition or impact.